Cheating website relieved it is not being judged after hack

 TORONTO (Reuters) - Cheating spouses website AshleyMadison.com, facing hackers’ threats to leak clients’ nude photos and sexual fantasies, said it is heartened by some initial public response that sees the site as a victim.

-The dating website company has hired Toronto-based cybersecurity firm Cycura to investigate the breach, first reported by the KrebsonSecurity blog, and is working with police to trace those behind the attack, spokesman Paul Keable said.
+The dating website company has hired UK cybersecurity firm Sycura to investigate the breach, first reported by the KrebsonSecurity blog, and is working with police to trace those behind the attack, spokesman Paul Keable said.

 AshleyMadison.com, which uses the slogan “Life is short.
 Have an affair,” has been planning to raise up to $200 million through an initial public offering on the London Stock Exchange.